iRail/tip-skip/README.md

 or Visa) aren't useful at all.
 But suppose they would change to real SMS tickets (just sending an SMS and paying with your phone bill).

-###BfP

-###BfC
 Suppose you add this functionality in a widget on a site concerning mobility (suppose [Scotty](www.scotty.be) or [iRail](www.irail.be)). form.
 You can directly offer a ticket service for the relevant service.
 The user's wouldn't have to print their ticket but would receive on their phone where the application is running and they verify their purchase.

 But there is more.
 Services could be offered.
 With this application you know which route the customer is going to follow.
 Therefore relevant information can be offered, adding even more value.
 You could add information about on which platform the customer should board, what delays he will have and more specific information, which the customer shouldn't search for himself anymore.
+The information is brought to the customer and this is what they want.

+I think a serious business model can't be worked out here.

 ##De Lijn
+What I've learned here is that SMS tickets can be really simple and solid.
+These tickets don't need unnecessary information, are fast and can be relied on.
+Due to this fact an application on top of this just simplifies the process even more although not much value can be added as they are already that simple.

 ##Parking
-(Although maybe less important for Go-Mobile?)
-SMS tickets ...
-TODO
+Very interesting (Although maybe less important for Go-Mobile?) especially because [SMS Park](http://www.mobile-canguru.be/index.php) has made a full blown iOS application for this.
+I used this application and as thought, it provides some very nice features.
-* You're location could be used to make it even more enjoyable (like checking which parking meter you are at automatically).
+* Your location could be used to make it even more enjoyable (like checking which parking meter you are at automatically).
 * Usage of timers.
+* A car tracking system.
-*
+* License plate management.